shawnmcmahon/rancid-tomatillos/README.md

 1. Build a solid understanding of React fundamentals.
 2. Retrieve and display data from a Heroku API.
 3. Incorporate Cypress to test React components and asychnornous JS.
-4. Create a multi-page UX using Router.
-5. Practice refactoring a single page application to a multi-page UX using Router
+4. Practice refactoring a single page application to a multi-page UX using Router

 **[Back to top](#table-of-contents)**